NAMGYEONGCHO/gittests/README.txt

 // This is not only useful if you are working with someone else
 // but also if you are working from differente places

+Pull is shortcut/combination for: git fetch git merge

+master
+fixesBranch // lets merge fixesBranch into master

+// Now you are on master and you want to merge that branch git fetch origin fixesBranch git merge fixesBranch

+// or!
+git pull origin fixesBranch

+// Lets suppose that first you need to check if fixesBranch is ok
+// You are on master'lets change to fixesBranch git checkout fixesBranch git pull origin fixesBranch
+// now you take a look to the new changes, and if everything is fine
+// you go back to master to merge the branch git checkout master && git merge fixesBranch

 This is very similar to git pull and git merge:
 - git pull origin master